google/fiddle/docs/flags_code_lab.md

     returns a non-`None` value (e.g., a new `fdl.Buildable` obtained from applying a `daglish` traversal routine), the return value of the fiddler is passed on instead.
+-   **Sweep**: A sweep is a function returning a sequence of dicts that describe overrides either to arguments of the **base configuration function**, or to attributes of the `fdl.Buildable` that it returns, or both.

 ## Life of a flag-augmented Fiddle program